5 commercials you thought were Super Bowl ads, but weren't

 Old Spice: "The Man Your Man Could Smell Like"

-Griner said this ad never ran as a Super Bowl ad at all, but debuted so close to the date of the game, people confused it then and now for being a Super Bowl ad.
+Griner said this ad never ran as a Super Bowl ad at all, but debuted so close to Super Bowl XLIV that people still confuse it for being a Super Bowl ad.

 Always: "#LikeaGirl"